 The dish that I couldn’t stomach way back when is a far cry from the hip and delicious take on succotash I served for dinner tonight.
 Succotash is Narragansett (an extinct Algonquian language) for “broken corn kernels” and is traditionally made with corn and lima beans.
-These days, creative chefs have expanded the definition and have made a vegetable dish that is easy and versatile.
-Corn is still the star, but you can be really inventive by cooking corn with whatever vegetables you have in the freezer, in the refrigerator (great use of left over vegetable), or in the garden (we have a few more month for this to be an option).
+These days, creative chefs have expanded the definition and made a vegetable dish that is easy and versatile.
+Corn is still the star, but you can be really inventive by cooking corn with whatever vegetables you have in the freezer, the refrigerator (great use of leftover vegetables), or the garden.
 Tonight I pulled some garden corn and peas from the freezer when I got home from work, added some onions and herbs, and had an easy side dish in less than 20 minutes.

-There is nothing like a sweet summer succotash made with corn just off the cob with it’s sweet sugar milk (this is a great use of leftover corn on the cob!) and an assortment of fresh veggies (zucchini, summer squash, broccoli, cauliflower, peas, etc.).
+There is nothing like a sweet summer succotash made with corn just off the cob with its sweet sugar milk (this is a great use of leftover corn on the cob!) and an assortment of fresh veggies (zucchini, summer squash, broccoli, cauliflower, peas, etc.).
 This is an easy, healthy, and light side.
-I long for the days of walking out to the garden and picking dinner, but on this snowy January night cooking up some frozen and stored veggies made for a taste of summer on this cold evening.

 Guidelines only, go wild and be creative